-Recruitment in IT services companies: on mission or on profile?
+Recruitment in IT service companies: on mission or on profile?

 Recruitment based on mission or on profile: different challenges